 evidence and research based and are intended to protect the health and safety of children.

-The mission of CCL is to support working parents by protecting the health and safety of children in regulated child care programs.
-This is accomplished by: (1) establishing and enforcing health and safety rules for child care programs; (2) training and supporting providers in meeting the established health and safety rules; and (3) providing the public with accurate information about regulated child care.
+The mission of CCL is to support the child care community by protecting the health and safety of children in child care programs we oversee.
+This is accomplished by: establishing, monitoring, and assessing health and safety standards; training, guiding, and supporting providers in meeting the established standards; and providing the public with accurate information about child care standards, processes, and provider compliance history.

 As part of this mission, CCL inspects each facility at least twice every year to verify compliance with health and safety rules and conducts annual criminal and child abuse background checks of everyone who works or lives in a facility where licensed or legally license exempt child care is provided.
 This prevents individuals with serious criminal records from having access to vulnerable children.

 Lastly, CCL investigates complaints of health and safety violations at licensed and legally license exempt facilities.
 Information about facility inspections and complaints is posted on the program's website, so parents can make informed choices about which provider is best for their family's needs.